- About child labour

 This report provides an overview on the involvement of girls in child labour, and the policy responses required to tackle the problem.

-The World Day Against Child Labour will be celebrated on 12 June 2009.
+12 June 2009.
 The World Day this year marks the tenth anniversary of the adoption of the landmark ILO Convention No. 182, which addresses the need for action to tackle the worst forms of child labour.
 Whilst celebrating progress made during the past ten years, the World Day will highlight the continuing challenges, with a focus on exploitation of girls in child labour.

 Around the world, an estimated 100 million girls are involved in child labour.
 Many of these girls undertake similar types of work as boys, but often also endure additional hardships and face extra risks.
 Moreover, girls are all too often exposed to some of the worst forms of child labour, often in hidden work situations.